 Another great trick for dealing with picky eaters is to get them to help you grow food and/or prepare meals.
 They are more likely to eat it if they get to pick it themselves and if they have put effort into the food preparation.
 Help them make their own healthy trail mixes and bake their own healthy muffins.
 Even making their own healthier cookies is a step in the right direction.

 I hope you found these tips for how to deal with picky eaters helpful.
-What tactics do you use to deal with your picky eater?
+What tactics do you use for how to deal with a picky eater?